grafana/loki/pkg/chunkenc/chunk-v5.md

 ## Query Plan Considerations

-The organized format enables several potential query optimizations (to be implemented):
+The organized format enables several potential query optimizations on queries with vector aggregation on structured metadata:

-1. **Label-Only Queries**
-   - Can read only the structured metadata section
-   - Avoids decompressing log lines and timestamps
+It can read only the structured metadata section  and avoids decompressing log lines and timestamps.

-2. **Time-Range Queries**
-   - Can read only the timestamps section first
-   - Enables efficient time filtering before accessing log content

-3. **Content Queries**
-   - Requires reading log lines section
-   - Can correlate with timestamps and metadata as needed

-## Current Limitations

-1. Query optimizations are not yet implemented - this is just the format definition
-2. Performance characteristics need to be benchmarked
-3. The impact on memory usage during writes needs to be evaluated

-## Future Enhancements

-1. Implementation of selective section reading based on query type
-2. Addition of query optimization logic
-3. Performance benchmarking and tuning
-4. Potential addition of indexes within sections

 ## Implementation Notes